 5. Always look to ensure you do not put cars down in the path of approaching cars – this is particularly important on fast parts of the track.

-6. Marshal as you would wish to be marshalled yourself – marshal as quickly as is safely possible and take some care – don’t flick cars over as they often roll back onto their roof, place the car firmly onto all 4 wheels.
+6. Marshal as you would wish to be marshalled yourself – be attentive to the track around your area.
+Marshal as quickly and as safely possible and take some care – don’t flick cars over as they often roll back onto their roof, place the car firmly onto all 4 wheels.

 7. If a car breaks in front of you then first priority should be to get it off the track so it does not interfere with other racers.
 Your second priority is to marshal cars which are still racing.
 At a club meeting having a quick look to see if it is something as simple as a ball joint coming off is ok but you must ensure it does not interfere with your priority of marshalling the cars still circulating.